Drive-thru voting: Use

 Vernon Town Administrator and Director of Emergency and Risk Management Michael Purcaro believes that this vote may be the first of its kind in the nation.
-Mr. Purcaro said, “we’re all learning countrywide how to keep our democratic processes moving forward” while working to prevent the spread of virus.
+Mr. Purcaro said, "we're all learning countrywide how to keep our democratic processes moving forward" while working to prevent the spread of virus.

 The Town of Vernon held a second drive-up vote on Tuesday March 28, 2020 as part of the town meeting on the annual budget.
 In accordance with executive orders issued by the Connecticut Governor in response to COVID-19, Vernon held a virtual town meeting followed by a drive-thru vote.
-The vote was held at Rockville High School where voters decided the Town’s annual $94.1 million dollar budget.
+The vote was held at Rockville High School where voters decided the town's annual $94.1 million budget.
 It was held in a similar manner to the March 26, 2020 vote at Town Hall.
 Voters either drove or walked up to the polling site where they had to show proper identification through their car window or from a safe distance.
 Taxpayers then cast their votes at a second station using hand signals in order to follow social distancing guidelines and prevent the spread of COVID-19.
-Voters overwhelmingly approved the zero-tax increase budget by a vote of 106-4.
-Mr. Purcaro said, “our primary concern is for the health and well-being of our community.
+Voters overwhelmingly approved the zero-tax increase budget by a vote of 106–4.
+Mr. Purcaro said, "our primary concern is for the health and well-being of our community.
 We also continue to be deeply concerned about the health of our democracy throughout this crisis.
 The right to vote is the foundation of our democracy.
-The constitution is not suspended in times of crisis.”
+The constitution is not suspended in times of crisis."

-Drawbacks
+Criticism

+The drive-thru method is supported for its convenience compared to traditional voting methods.
+It can also be used to offer expanded hours for voting as a box can be made available 24 hours a day.

+Concerns about voting in a box and postal voting have been raised.
+The system has less protection to ensure a secret ballot, in that people cast their vote outside the security of a polling station.
+In addition, the boxes could be tampered with or vandalized, if left unmonitored.
 In an interview, Texas Governor Greg Abbott claimed drive-thru voting could undermine voting integrity if passengers are present during the voting process.
 Abbot claimed voting integrity has historically been maintained by ensuring voting can take place in private, and that the presence of passengers could have a coercive effect on voters.
 Another criticism of Governor Abbott is that propaganda such as political bumper stickers could be in view of vehicles in line.
 This is against Texas state law, since it undermines voting integrity by permitting the presence of propaganda on voting premises, he said.

-Concerns about voting in a box and postal voting have been raised.
-The system has less protection to ensure a secret ballot, in that people cast their vote outside the security of a polling station.
-In addition the boxes could be tampered with or vandalized, if left unmonitored.

-Drive-Thru voting can be a way to prevent manipulation of an election through get out the vote efforts, for instance, in state conventions of a society, in which supporters of a cause or candidate bus in their supporters to vote and then bus them back.
+This form of voting was recently prohibited in Texas's new voting bill.